arghvn/web_application/readme.md

 to beautify the appearanace of the site and a movie for demo using peach.blender.org site copy it to project folder and add mp4 in our code (not done)

+ html template :
+ Differences between dynamic and static pages in web design

+In designing web pages, some pages have fixed content and some have variable content based on user behavior.
+Accordingly, web pages are divided into two categories: static (dynamic) and dynamic (dynamic).

+Static page:
+A static page is a page of a website that has consistent content for all users.
+These pages, often implemented in HTML, CSS, and JavaScript, often do not send a request to the server to display content, or send a single, fixed request to the server.
+The server also sends the same response to these pages in all situations.

+For example, a page about us or a contact on the site has fixed content.
+Static pages do not mean that they have never been edited or changed.
+Rather, their content can be changed, but most cases do not need to be constantly changed, so they have a fixed content.

+Dynamic page:
+Dynamic pages are pages that have different content for users.
+In dynamic pages, we see a variety of content based on the choice or behavior of users.
+Like the meteorological pages where we see separate content based on the choice of province and city.

+An example of a dynamic web page is the shopping cart page.
+The content of this page is different for the user, based on his previous choices.
+Dynamic pages can be divided into two categories.
+Pages that are dynamic with user-side code and pages that are server-side dynamic become a dynamic web page.

+we use this funcions for templating , template.new , template.parse andtemplate.execute.